karansoni1072002/SearchEngine/README.md

 ## Application workflow

 ### Search query
-* A user enters the search quesry in the search bar in frontend
+* A user enters the search query in the search bar in frontend
 * This data is sent to backend server using `fetch` API by `POST` method

 ### Getting Search Results in backend
 * The query entered by user is received in the backend
-* Using Google API, the search results are requested from google for the query using Axios
+* Using `Google API`, the search results are requested from google for the query using `Axios`
 * The search results received are saved
 * The links of first 5 results are saved in a separate array for next processes